 A second way is to attach the holding rods of the horse and wagon to a velcro strip underneath the screen and make the legs of the horse move, as demonstrated in the video above.
 Since you will need to keep the driver close to the screen you can use a moving rod to make him or her move the bridles.
 You can make clucking sounds for the horse’s hooves to accompany the narrator’s story.

 A third way to simulate movement is using a moving background on a scroll of transparent film.
 Below a link with instructions how to make one for the portable screen that I use, in which I tried out using color for a story about Harriet Tubman’s escape from slavery.
-Another one about the story of Henry Box Brown in black and white will be posted shortly.
+Since, I have also used it in a black-and-white performance of the story of Henry “Box” Brown, using clear film and black stick-on plastic for non-moving persons and crops.